KosshiKosshi

 Thinking with an Outliner

 When you use an outliner, things start to feel clearer.
 You list items, indent them, collapse, rearrange.
 Simple operations, but your thinking gradually comes together as you work.
+That has to do with how much a person can hold in mind at once.

 How much you can hold at once